Setono/SyliusImageOptimizerPlugin/README.md

 Add the resources (image resources) that should be optimized.
 In the example below a product image is optimized and the filter sets that are optimized are the default frontend filter sets for products.

+This is also the step where you need your API key and secret from [kraken.io](https://kraken.io).

 ```yaml
 # config/packages/setono_sylius_image_optimizer.yaml
 imports: